awsdocs/aws-net-developer-guide/doc_source/sqs-apis-intro.rst

 The following examples demonstrate how to use the |sdk-net| to create and use |SQS| queues.

 The sample code is written in C#, but you can use the |sdk-net| with any compatible language.
 The |sdk-net| installs a set of C# project templates.
-So the simplest way to start this project is to open Visual Studio, and then choose :guilabel:`File`, :guilabel:`New Project`, :guilabel:`AWS Sample Projects`, :guilabel:`App Services`, :guilabel:`AWS SQS Sample`.

 **Prerequisite Tasks**